Estimated reading time: 5 minutes

 - There should be a camera monitoring all safes and cash registers.

 Cameras are particularly important for those areas that are isolated and out of a manager’s sight.

 Organizations lose billions of dollars each year from embezzlement in the workplace .

 It is unfortunate but organizations that are victims of fraud and embezzlement neglect to do one thing.
 That one thing is oversight!

-Managment oversight ensures that the people and process in your business are observed and controlled through policies.
+Management oversight ensures that the people and processes in your business are observed and controlled through policies.

 Good policies and oversight of cash handling are one way to safeguard against theft.